-Research studies have mostly focused on the health benefits of taking Argan oil orally and support its probable anti-cancer action as part of the Moroccan diet.
-Also well indicated are a hypotensive action, heart disease prevention, reduction in cardiovascular risk and counteracting pre-diabetes insulin resistance.
+Research studies have mostly focused on the health benefits of taking Argan oil orally and support for skin from the inside out, as well as for heart health and inflammation.

 With such a range of important health benefits emerging from preliminary research, other potentially effective medicinal applications for the Argan tree’s nutrient rich oil can be anticipated as the scope of studies is widened.

 We’d Love Your Feedback

 What effect has it had on your skin, hair or nails?

 Are there other skin or beauty oils which you’ve found more or less effective?